Terms and Conditions

 Unless agreed otherwise, we will arrange hosting for you at one of our preferred, third-party hosting providers.
 We will manage this for you and charge you an ongoing fee for hosting (and for domain name registration if required).

-We will set up email accounts for you if required, and configure your website on the hosting provider’s server.
+We will configure your website on the hosting provider’s server.
 We will work with the hosting provider to resolve any problems with the hosting of your website.
-If you want to make any changes later (like adding additional email accounts) we will charge you at our standard hourly rate.
+If you want to make any changes later (like creating additional email accounts) we can charge you at our standard hourly rate.

 You can choose to pay for hosting on a quarterly or annual basis, with a discount available for annual payments.
 Payments are due in advance.
 You may cancel your hosting at any time.
-If you do not cancel your hosting before the next renewal date, it will be renewed automatically for the next period.
-There are no refunds should you choose to cancel before the end of your charging period, or if you fail to notify us in advance of the renewal date that you do not want to renew.
+If you do not cancel your hosting at least 30 days before the next renewal date, it will be renewed automatically for the next period.
+There are no refunds should you choose to cancel before the end of your charging period, or if you fail to notify us 30 days in advance of the renewal date that you do not want to renew.

 Access to systems and servers